AuReMe/metage2metabo/docs/m2m_analysis.rst

 If you have used the ``--taxon``, two new files have been created:

 ``taxon_phylum.tsv``: it is a tsv file with 9 columns.
 The row corresponds to the species in your community.
-For each species, you will have its name in your dataset, its taxID (from taxon_id.tsv), an attributed taxonomic name (used in the powergraph), then the taxonomic classification: phylum, class, order, family, genus and species.
+For each species, you will have its name in your dataset, its taxID (from taxon_id.tsv), an attributed taxonomic name (used in the power graph), then the taxonomic classification: phylum, class, order, family, genus and species.

 ``taxon_tree.txt``: the topology of the taxonomic classification of your species according to the NCBI taxonomy.